ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa5/index.md

 Here's one way you might approach this problem:

-- First, implement and test `isPartitionedResultFor`.
+- First, implement and test `isValidPartitionResult`.
 Think of several interesting individual cases (specific arrays and low/high bounds) you can imagine in a first pass, and test it on those cases.
-Note that to test `isPartitionedResultFor`, you will be creating pairs of arrays of strings for input and expected output (at first, by hand), and checking _both_ for success and for failure: you should have some tests where the `after` parameter and `pivot` describe an incorrect partitioning, and some correct.
+Note that to test `isValidPartitionResult`, you will be creating pairs of arrays of strings for input and expected output (at first, by hand), and checking _both_ for success and for failure: you should have some tests where the `after` parameter and `pivot` describe an incorrect partitioning, and some correct.